w3c/epubcheck/README.md

 Check the [releases page](https://github.com/w3c/epubcheck/releases) to get the latest distribution.

-[EPUBCheck 4.1.1](https://github.com/w3c/epubcheck/releases/tag/v4.1.1) is the latest production-ready release, to be used to validate both EPUB 2 and 3 files.
-EPUB 3 publications are checked against the EPUB 3.0.1 family of specifications.
+[EPUBCheck 4.2.0](https://github.com/w3c/epubcheck/releases/tag/v4.2.0) is the latest production-ready release, to be used to validate both EPUB 2 and 3 files.
+EPUB 3 publications are checked against the EPUB 3.2 family of specifications.

-[EPUBCheck 4.2.0-rc](https://github.com/w3c/epubcheck/releases/tag/v4.2.0-rc) is the release candidate of the forthcoming 4.2.0 version, to be used for testing and preparing the update in production workflows.
-It features complete support for the EPUB 3.2 family of specifications.

 ## Documentation